A Guide To Creative Christmas Plans For Divorced Parents

-Your past holiday traditions have created happy memories.
+Holiday traditions have created happy family memories.
 Stockings hung on the chimney with care, the smell of hot chocolate in the air, and children playing around the Christmas tree.
 While holidays revolve around time with children, many parents are left wondering how Christmas will feel after separating from their spouse or getting a divorce.
 And others who have been divorced for some time wish there was a better way to share time with their kids.

 While some parents may follow the traditional “Children-with-Mom-in-odd-years-and-Dad-in-even-years,” our divorce mediation clients at The Aurit Center For Divorce Mediation creatively agree on personalized plans that fit more successfully into their holiday traditions.